 Next, users should select the Login menu located at the top right corner of the website.

 Figure 2: VRChat Login Menu

 The next step of the registration process requires users to provide their registration details through the registration form provided by VRChat website.

-scenario in the VRLE model
+How to implement a learning scenario in the VRLE model